Montessori Answers

 Academics

-In today's society, we often have a polarized view of things.
-The middle ground rarely seems to exist in our psyches, and with Education it is no exception.
-People often desire a rigorous curriculum, strong academic standards, and high test scores, or they espouse to create an integrated, arts based, multi-sensory/multi-modality (teaching topics through music, art, hands on materials...) open educational environment.
-The two camps rarely mix.
+In today's polarized society, education is frequently torn between two camps.
+There is quite often a desire for either a rigorous curriculum, strong academic standards, and high test scores, or an integrated, arts based, multi-sensory/multi-modality (teaching topics through music, art, hands on materials...) open educational environment.

-WHY?
-It is the Montessorian belief that we can have the best of both worlds.
+It is the Montessori belief, however, that both of these goals can be satisfied at once.
 Keeping this in mind, Montessori education is taught by teachers who believe in, and are able to integrate the teaching of all subjects, not as isolated disciplines, but as part of a whole.
 True Montessori programs offer the following:

 Mathematics curriculum presented with concrete materials that simultaneously reveal arithmetic, geometric, and algebraic correlations.